dlozanotn/core-code-from-scratch-readme/README.md

 Both, because  a java program is first compiled into bytecode which JRE can understand.
 ByteCode is then interpreted by the JVM making it as interpreted language.

 ## Pseudocode

-  Starting point: START
+ 1.Starting point: START
-  Input: READ, GET
+  2.Input: READ, GET
-  Output: PRINT
+  3.Output: PRINT
-  Math: +, -, *, /
+  4.Math: +, -, *, /
-  Assignation: <--
+  5.Assignation: <--
-  Initialize: SET, INIT
+  6.Initialize:  SET, INIT
-  Add one: INCREMENT
+  7.Add one: INCREMENT
-  End point: END
+  8.End point: END

   Solution